Lease:

 Josh Hatfield said:

-Steve, I've been reading the Cline Shale is 11,000 - 12,000ft. down.
-Is it possible theyre getting into the Cline Shale?
+Steve, I’ve been reading the Cline Shale is 11,000 - 12,000ft. down.
+Is it possible they’re getting into the Cline Shale?
 Is it different rocks at the same depth that determine what formation it is?

 Paige,

-If you google rrc texas and then click on "online query", then click on launch application for the completion query box. then you enter the time period you want to search and count, then click on the record, then the w-2 file is what your looking for.
+If you google rrc texas and then click on “online query”, then click on launch application for the completion query box. then you enter the time period you want to search and count, then click on the record, then the w-2 file is what you’re looking for.

-Your right, it's oil they found...good enough for me.
+You’re right, it’s oil they found…good enough for me.
 Thanks for the info.